 Initially Steve Jobs invited developers to create web 2.0 ajax apps on top of the safari browser, a few weeks before the iphone launch.
 Then in 2008 he did a 180° turn and opened the native appstore.
 Why ?
 Simply because the technology (browsers, devices) & the networks weren’t ready (and also because the 30% appstore cut would become a nice revenue line).

-Timewise, Steve Jobs was right in 2008.
-But what about today ?
-Here are the 7 main reasons why I think appstores are doomed in the long run.
+My speech will address the 7 main reasons why I think the appstores are doomed in the long run.

 The main questions that will be discussed:

 Data analysts must navigate increasingly large data sets, sometimes with billions or more records.
 I present methods for interactive visualization of big data, following the idea that perceptual and interactive scalability should be limited by the chosen resolution of the information, not the scale of the data.